 - Place 375 mls of filtered water and 2 TBLS of unrefined cane sugar into a clean 1 litre glass jar and stir to dissolve the sugar.

-- Finely grate or mince approximately 3 TBLS of the fresh ginger (peel it first if not organic) and place it into the sugar water in the glass jar and stir.
+- Finely grate or mince approximately 3 TBLS of the fresh ginger and place it into the sugar water in the glass jar and stir.
 Cover the jar with a piece of cloth or clean tea towel, a paper coffee filter or a paper towel and secure with a rubber band.
 Leave to sit in a warm location out of direct sunlight.

 - Over the next 5-7 days, stir the mixture well with a wooden or plastic spoon (not metal incase it contains reactive metal that can kill the good bugs) and add 1 TBLS of grated ginger and 1 TBLS of unrefined cane sugar and stir well.
 After approximately 5-7 days (give or take a few) you should start to see little tiny bubbles forming inside of the mix in the jar.
 It should also smell slightly yeasty and fizz a little when stirred.
 If you haven’t got bubbles after 8 days, discard the mix and start again.

 - Once you have an active ginger bug you are ready to make ginger beer!
 To use, stir the bug and scoop out 2 TBLS of ginger bug liquid (reserving the ginger sediment) for every litre of liquid that you want to make.

 Storing and Maintaining your Ginger Bug!